HubSpot/jackson-datatype-protobuf/README.md

 ### Registering module

-Like all standard Jackson modules (libraries that implement Module interface), registration is done as follows:
+Registration is done as follows:

 ```java
 ObjectMapper mapper = new ObjectMapper();